blueflightx7/Scaling-AKS-Istio/istio/06-VisualizeMesh.md

 - [Install Istio](https://istio.io/docs/setup) in your cluster.
 If you are installing using Helm, enable the Grafana add-on --set grafana.enabled=true[Option](https://istio.io/docs/reference/config/installation-options/).
 - Deploy [Bookinfo](https://istio.io/docs/examples/bookinfo/) application.
+- Ensure that you have Powershell session in your local computer connected to your azure account and the AKS cluster.
+Refer the "Initial Configuration" section for the steps.

 ## **Viewing the Istio Dashboard**